paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-004-office-of-the-secretary-of-defense.md

 Subsec. (d).
 Pub.
 L. 111–383, § 901(b)(3)(A), (D), substituted “Principal Deputy Under” for “Deputy Under” and inserted at end “The Principal Deputy Under Secretaries shall take precedence among themselves in the order prescribed by the Secretary of Defense.”

+#### Effective Date of 2014 Amendment
+Pub.
+L. 113–291, div.
+A, title IX, § 901(i)(1), Dec.
+19, 2014, 128 Stat.
+3467, provided that the amendment by section 901(i)(1) is effective Jan.
+1, 2015.

+Pub.
+L. 113–291, div.
+A, title IX, § 901(j)(2), Dec.
+19, 2014, 128 Stat.
+3467, provided that the amendment by section 901(j)(2)(C) is effective on the effective date specified in section 901(a)(1) of Pub.
+L. 113–291, which is Feb.
+1, 2017.

 #### Effective Date of 2011 Amendment
 Amendment by Pub.
 L. 111–383 effective Jan.
 1, 2011, see section 901(p) of Pub.
 L. 111–383, set out as a note under [section 131 of this title](./chapter-004-office-of-the-secretary-of-defense.md#section-131).

 #### Savings Provisions
 Pub.
 L. 111–84, div.
 A, title IX, § 906(e), Oct.
 28, 2009, 123 Stat.
-2428, provided that: “(1) In general.—Notwithstanding the amendments made by this section [enacting this section and amending sections 133a, 134a, 136a, 138, and 138a of this title and sections 5314 and 5315 of Title 5, Government Organization and Employees], the individual serving in a position specified in paragraph (2) on the day before the date of the enactment of this Act [Oct.
+2428, provided that: “(1) In general.—Notwithstanding the amendments made by this section [enacting this section and amending sections 133a, 134a, 136a, 138, and former 138a of this title and sections 5314 and 5315 of Title 5, Government Organization and Employees], the individual serving in a position specified in paragraph (2) on the day before the date of the enactment of this Act [Oct.
 28, 2009] may continue to serve in such position without the requirement for appointment by the President, by and with the advice and consent of the Senate, for a period of up to four years after the date of the enactment of this Act. “(2) Covered positions.—The positions specified in this paragraph are the following:“(A) The Principal Deputy Under Secretary of Defense (Comptroller). “(B) The Principal Deputy Under Secretary of Defense for Intelligence.”

 #### Temporary Authority for Additional DUSDS
 Pub.
 L. 111–383, div.
 A, title IX, § 901(i)(2), Jan.
 7, 2011, 124 Stat.
 4323, provided that: “During the period beginning on the date of the enactment of this Act [Jan.
 7, 2011] and ending on January 1, 2015, the Secretary of Defense may, in the Secretary’s discretion, appoint not more than five Deputy Under Secretaries of Defense in addition to the five Principal Deputy Under Secretaries of Defense authorized by [section 137a of title 10](./chapter-004-office-of-the-secretary-of-defense.md#section-137a), United States Code (as amended by subsection (b)(3)).”

 #### Delayed Limitation on Number of Deputy Under Secretaries of Defense
 Pub.
 L. 111–84, div.
 A, title IX, § 906(a)(2), Oct.
 28, 2009, 123 Stat.
 2426, as amended by Pub.
 L. 111–383, div.
 A, title IX, § 901(i)(1), Jan.
 7, 2011, 124 Stat.
-4323, provided that: “Effective as of January 1, 2015, the five Deputy Under Secretaries of Defense authorized by [section 137a of title 10](./chapter-004-office-of-the-secretary-of-defense.md#section-137a), United States Code (as added by paragraph (1)), shall be the only Deputy Under Secretaries of Defense.”
+4323, which provided that, effective Jan.
+1, 2015, the five Deputy Under Secretaries of Defense authorized by [section 137a of title 10](./chapter-004-office-of-the-secretary-of-defense.md#section-137a) would be the only Deputy Under Secretaries of Defense, was repealed by Pub.
+L. 113–291, div.
+A, title IX, § 901(i)(2), Dec.
+19, 2014, 128 Stat.
+3467.

+[Pub.
+L. 113–291, div.
+A, title IX, § 901(i)(2), Dec.
+19, 2014, 128 Stat.
+3467, provided that section 901(i)(2), which repealed section 906(a)(2) of Pub.
+L. 111–84, formerly set out above, is effective on the effective date specified in section 901(i)(1) of Pub.
+L. 113–291, which is Jan.
+1, 2015.]

 <a id="section-138"></a>